 Pfefferkorn is the cryptography fellow at the Stanford Center for Internet and Society.
 Her work focuses on investigating and analyzing the government's policy and practices for forcing decryption and/or influencing crypto-related design of online platforms and services, devices and products, both technically and through the courts and legislatures.
 Pfefferkorn also researches the benefits and detriments of strong encryption on free expression, political engagement, economic development and other public interests.

-Phatak is CEO at NSS Labs and is responsible for leading the company’s endeavors to advance transparency and accountability within the cybersecurity industry.
-Under Phatak’s leadership, NSS Labs has become recognized globally as the most trusted source for independent fact-based cybersecurity guidance.
-Before NSS Labs, he founded and led several Internet and cybersecurity companies including Lucid Security and Intermedia Sciences Group, one of the first Internet-service providers and security consulting firms in the United States.
+Phatak is founder of NSS Labs where he was CEO from 2007 to 2019.
+He is also a board director and remains on the executive team.
+Prior to NSS Labs, he founded and led several Internet and cybersecurity companies including Lucid Security and Intermedia Sciences Group, one of the first internet service providers and security consulting firms in the United States.

 Plunkett, a former director of Information Assurance for the National Security Agency, is principal of Plunkett Associates, a cybersecurity consulting firm.
 She is a senior fellow at Harvard’s Belfer Center where she supports the Defending Digital Democracy Project and is an adjunct professor in the Cybersecurity Department of the University of Maryland University College Graduate School.